Connect with us

 While sliding doors are excellent space-savers, they are expensive since they are customised according to the available space.

-They can also be a bit problematic as you can only access one side of the closet at a time.
+They can also be problematic as you can only access one side of the closet at a time.
 However, this can be solved by fitting a door that slides into the adjoining wall of the closet.

 There are several types of sliding doors for closets and wardrobes.
 These include pocket sliding doors, sliding bi-fold doors that halve themselves when opened, sliding French doors, and patio sliding doors that are used as openings to the patios.